arainho/awesome-api-security/README.md

 Collect several wordlists and build a bundle.

 ## 2 - build docker image for api-security-toolbox
 The [api-security-toolbox](https://hub.docker.com/r/arainho/api-security-toolbox) is a swiss knife for API security testing.
+This image is based on `Dockerfile`.

 The `Dockerfile.multistage` is a different version of api-security-toolbox with:
 - multi-stage build to save disk space